Data/Trading Service Connection and Symbol Issues

 Finally, the next step is to contact Sierra Chart support for help with connection problems.
 Refer to Contacting Support for Connection Help.

 If you have followed all the Setup Instructions to connect to the Data or Trading service you are using and Sierra Chart continues to report in the Window >> Message Log it cannot connect, it cannot Logon, there is a connection error, or there is a Timeout connecting to the Data or Trading server, then this can be caused by one of the reasons explained in the list below.

 In addition to other error and connection related messages, you will see this common message in the Message Log which indicates a problem connecting: Error connecting to Data or Trading service.

-Below are examples of some network connection error messages you may receive in the Message Log when connecting to the server or when the connection is lost.
+Below are examples of some network connection error messages you may receive in the Message Log when connecting to the server or when the connection to the server is lost.

 - A firewall on your computer is blocking Internet access from Sierra Chart.
 Usually the Windows firewall is not the source of a problem.
 Although, you could try temporarily disabling the Windows firewall just to be certain.